tystr/tystr.github.io/index.md

 Key Accomplishments:
 * Facilitated code quality improvements by introducing code analysis to the CI/CD pipeline for the entire engineering organization.
-* Introduced on-demand environments to better support acceptance testing.
+* Introduced on-demand environments to better support acceptance testing and reduced time to production.

 <hr style="margin: 0 0 1rem 0">